Soil erosion is primarily caused by natural forces like water and wind, which loosen and displace topsoil.

 5. Erosion Control Blankets

-Similar to mulching, you can purchase geotextile blankets, known as erosion control matting, that protect exposed surfaces.
-While temporary, these blankets are an excellent device to protect ground surfaces from erosion during active construction projects.
+Geotextile blankets, known as erosion control matting, protect exposed surfaces from wind and rain.
+While temporary, these blankets are an excellent means of protecting ground surfaces from erosion during active construction projects.

 6. Riparian Buffers